The Role of Sports in a Time of Crisis

 In a matter of hours, we learned we couldn’t do either.
 Everything was closed.
 Everything was cancelled.

-The golden 1 center in sacramento california after the nba canceled games due to a player testing positive for covid 19
+The Golden 1 Center in Sacramento, California, after the NBA canceled games due to a player testing positive for COVID-19

 In times like these, sports are the least of our worries.
 The coronavirus pandemic is a global crisis, devastating millions of people.
 As of April 1st, the number of reported cases reached over 875,000.
 Nearly 40,000 people have died.
 Hospitals are being inundated with patients, being pushed to their breaking point.
 Countries are on lockdown, people cloistered off in their homes.
 The terms “social distancing” and “flatten the curve” are now integral parts of our vocabulary.
 Watching otherworldly millionaire athletes play a game should not be our focus.